-Your model is equipped with the TQi 2.4 GHz transmitter with Traxxas Link Wireless Module.
-The transmitter has two channels for controlling your throttle and steering.
-The receiver inside the model has 5 output channels.
+Your model is equipped with the Traxxas TQi 2.4GHz transmitter.
+The transmitter has two channels: channel one operates the steering, and channel two operates the throttle.
+The receiver inside the model has three output channels.
 Your model is equipped with two servos and a receiver.